Sunday, December 10, 2023

 It was a brief encounter that led in two directions, one to have her cut my hair.
 She was named the Best Barber in Taos for 2023.
 And two, to take her portrait.
 Early in our shoot I told her that I favor headshots and prefer open shade like the ones in the doorway to her shop or a single softbox used for the rest.
 Both provide a soft caressing light.

-What I know about Kristeena is cobbled from what Bob has told me, what I heard while she gave my best haircut in recent times and during our conversation when I made her portrait.
+What I know about Kristeena is cobbled from what Bob has told me, what I heard while she gave me the best haircut in recent times and during our conversation when I shot her portrait.
 From Bob I learned that she's in her forties, dropped out of high school, later got her GED and is the single parent of a seventeen year old daughter.

-Kristeena filled in the blanks for me.
+Kristeena filled in some of the blanks for me.
 She grew up in Redondo Beach, a town I know well.
 I once lived two beach towns north.
-She left home when she was 16, worked in the hospitality industry for many years as a server, bartender, and manager.
+She left home when she was 16 and worked in the hospitality industry for many years as a server, bartender, and manager.
 She told me she made the most money in a dive bar.
 I can relate.
 I spent the most money in dive bars.
-Then at some juncture, she went to barber school where she said she learned nothing except that she was the only student not afraid to use a straight razor.
-All the others were guys.
-At a barbershop chain with a comprehensive training program she really learned to barber.
-She cut hair in or near Redondo Beach then for five more years in wealthy Walnut Creek in Contra Costa County.
-She told me she couldn’t afford to live in here.
+Then at some juncture, she went to barber school where she learned nothing except that she was the only student not afraid to use a straight razor.
+The fearful ones were all guys.
+A barbershop chain with a comprehensive training program is where she really learned to barber.
+She cut hair in or near Redondo Beach and for five more years in wealthy Walnut Creek in Contra Costa County.
+She told me she couldn’t afford to live there.
 She relocated to Taos three years ago and opened the Hitching Post Shave Company which earned its Best Barbershop accolades this year.
-I recalled to Kristeena that ten years ago I wrote about my friend and barber Juma Archuletta whom I called The Good Cutter.
-Kristeena gave me an au courant haircut, Bob Dempsey’s descriptor, and joins Juma in the pantheon of great barbers I have known.
+I recalled to Kristeena that ten years ago I wrote about my friend and barber the late Juma Archuletta whom I called The Good Cutter.
+When Kristeena gave me a most au courant haircut, Bob Dempsey’s French descriptor, she joined Juma in the pantheon of great barbers I have known.

 My knowledge of Kristeena is completely superficial.
 And the arc of her story is drawn from my alleged memory.
-If the facts are sketchy, the gist is spot on.
+If the facts are sketchy, the gist, I think, is true.

 She is self-made, self-possessed, entrepreneurial, and brimming with style.
-And she has a game plan that will free her up to enjoy her horses.
-I commend her for having a plan and acting on it.
-In an earlier less subtle generation we’d have called her a helluva broad.
+And she has a clever game plan that will free her up to enjoy her horses sooner rather than later.
+I commend her for having a plan and sticking to it.
+That's rare in itself.
+In an earlier less enlightened time we’d have called her a helluva broad.

 Sunday, December 03, 2023